DavidEGx/ctrlp-smarttabs/README.md

 Other options:

-    let g:ctrlp_smarttabs_modify_tabline = 1
+    let g:ctrlp_smarttabs_modify_tabline = 0
-    " highlight or not tab titles while searching
+    " If 1 will highlight the selected file in the tabline.
+    " (Default: 1)

-    let g:ctrlp_smarttabs_reverse = 1
+    let g:ctrlp_smarttabs_reverse = 0
-    " reverse the order in which the list is displayed
+    " Reverse the order in which files are displayed.
+    " (Default: 1)

 Basic Usage
 ===========